WayScience/CytoSnake/docs/tutorial.md

 Each workflow possesses its own configurational file.

-Below are the currently available workflows and the config files it accesses in order to conduct its processes.
+Below are the currently available workflows and the config files it accesses to conduct its processes. accesses in order to conduct its processes.

 #### **cp_process workflow docs**